ojtibi/philippine-provinces-and-cities-sql/README.md

 **Vanilla Mode**

-Just call the `philippine-provinces-and-cities.sql` from your favorite CLI client, or import it using a database administration GUI of your choice. :)
+Just call the `philippine_provinces_and_cities.sql` from your favorite CLI client, or import it using a database administration GUI of your choice. :)

 **Python Generator**